parton-quark/RLSB-CongX-Qiskit/README.md

-# RLSB-OpenQASM
+# RLSB-CongX-Qiskit
 Reversible Logic Synthesis Benchmarks in OpenQASM2.0

 [Reversible Logic Synthesis Benchmarks Page](https://webhome.cs.uvic.ca/~dmaslov/) is a useful quantum programms for benchmarking reversible/quantum circuit optimization.
 The original contents are written in machine-readable format (.tfc file) and w

-This is a rewriting of Reversible Logic Synthesis Benchmarks in OpenQASM by [Shin Nishio](https://scholar.google.com/citations?user=gZNt8twAAAAJ&hl=ja)(a.k.a. parton).
+This is a rewriting of Reversible Logic Synthesis Benchmarks in Qiskit by [Shin Nishio](https://scholar.google.com/citations?user=gZNt8twAAAAJ&hl=ja)(a.k.a. parton).

 # How to use ?
 1. git clone git@github.com:parton-quark/RLSB-OpenQASM.git